tdk1069/EleUI2/README.md

 6. type 'ui config' to choose and move which elements you want shown around.

 To Upgrade:
-**note** As of v1.53, *ui upgrade* will check here for updates, download and install if available (If you have made any code tweaks they will get lost so backup!)
+**note** As of v1.53, *ui update* will check here for updates, download and install if available (If you have made any code tweaks they will get lost so backup!)
 Older than v1.53:
 1. Load your profile offline.
 2. Uninstall EleUI2 via the package manager